b-lukaszuk/BS_wJ_eng/contents/about.md

 # About {#sec:about}

-Hi, I'm Bart and this is my second 'experimental' book entitled (for now):
+Hi, I'm Bart and this is my second open access book entitled:

 "Build SH\*T with Julia".